shanapu/MyJailbreak/README.md

 - sm_catch_roundwait - Rounds until event can be started after mapchange.
 Default 3
 - sm_catch_roundsnext - Rounds until event can be started again.
 Default 3
 - sm_catch_overlays: 0 - disabled, 1 - enable freezed overlays.
 Default 1
-- sm_catch_stayoverlay: 0 - overlays will removed after 3sec. , 1 - overlays will stay until unfreeze
+- sm_catch_stayoverlay: 0 - overlays will removed after 3sec. , 1 - overlays will stay until unfreeze.
+Default 1
 - sm_catch_overlayfreeze_path: Path to the start Overlay DONT TYPE .vmt or .vft.
 Default "overlays/MyJailbreak/freeze"
-- sm_catch_sounds_enable: 0 - disabled, 1 - enable un/-Freeze sounds");
+- sm_catch_sounds_enable: 0 - disabled, 1 - enable un/-Freeze sounds.
+Default 1
 - sm_catch_sounds_freeze: Path to the sound which should be played on freeze.
 Default "music/myjailbreak/freeze.mp3"
 - sm_catch_sounds_unfreeze: Path to the sound which should be played on unfreeze.
 Default "music/myjailbreak/unfreeze.mp3"
 - sm_catch_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1